Lucius Deepwater Oil and Gas Project, Gulf of Mexico, United States of America

 Lucius is a deepwater field containing high-quality crude oil and associated gas.
 The field's first oil was produced in January 2015, with development costing approximately $2bn.

 Tubular Bells is a deepwater oil and gas field located in Mississippi Canyon Block 725.

 The Lucius structure is spread over parts of Keathley Canyon blocks 874, 875, 918 and 919, with a three way closure against a salt barrier.

-Anadarko, Exxon Mobil and other co-owners of the field entered into an unitisation agreement in July 2011 to develop the Lucius field.
-The agreement integrates the portions of Keathley Canyon blocks 874, 875, 918, and 919.
+Anadarko, Exxon Mobil and other co-owners of the field entered an unitisation agreement in July 2011 to develop the Lucius field.
+This agreement integrates the portions of Keathley Canyon blocks 874, 875, 918, and 919.